Facebook Pixel

 Swiss Franc (CHF)

 The Swiss franc (CHF) is the official currency of Switzerland and Liechtenstein.
-Recognised as the third strongest currency in Europe, the CHF is renowned for its stability, low inflation, and safe-haven status in the global market.
+Recognized as the fourth strongest currency in Europe.

 Cayman Islands Dollar (KYD)